Select Page

 Social Awareness

-Being empathetic and respectful to all members of the Mitchell College community
+Building awareness to be empathetic and respectful to all members of the Mitchell College community

 Self-Management

-Managing emotions, behavior, time and priorities to achieve personal goals
+Managing emotions, behavior, time, and priorities to achieve personal goals

-Mystic Program, Mitchell College
+SAILS Program, Mitchell College

 Program Content